Skip to main content

 Scenario 1: Computer Crashes Day Before Valentine's Day

 Without DR plan: Panic.
-Try to remember orders.
-Miss deliveries.
-Angry customers.
+Scrambling to remember orders.
+Missed deliveries.
+Customers who'll never come back.

-With DR plan: Log into cloud-based system from laptop or tablet.
-All orders intact.
-Continue normal operations.
+With DR plan: Log into your cloud system from a laptop or tablet.
+Every order's there.
+Carry on.

 Cost of prevention: Cloud-based software = £200-300/month